learn-by-doing-organization/learn-by-doing-vNext/MyBlogSample/Features/PostAuthor.md

 ##### Domain Project

-- Add the property *Author* in the *Ipost.cs* interface in */Interfaces/Models/Ipost.cs*, and consequently for the */Models/Post.cs* class.
+- Add the property *Author* in the *IPost.cs* interface in */Interfaces/Models/Ipost.cs*, and consequently for the */Models/Post.cs* class.
 - Modify the *IPostsRepository* interface in the */Interfaces/Repositories* folder and *IPostsService* in the */Interfaces/Services* folder adding to the both of them a new method to filter the list of post:

 ```csharp